BroVic/RQDAassist/README.md

 [RQDA](http://rqda.r-forge.r-project.org/), a powerful computer-aided qualitative data analysis (CAQDAS) package, can be slightly challenging to install.
-This is particularly so for researchers who are particularly skilled at R programming.
+This is especially so for researchers who are not particularly skilled at R programming.

 Since the advent of R-4.0, RQDA was archived due to various changes in